wptide/docs/docs/services/mongodb.md

 # MongoDB

 By default MongoDB is used as the local message provider for the Lighthouse/PHPCS Servers.
-In order for these services to use MongoDB you'll need to ensure the following settings are in you `.env`.
+In order for these services to use MongoDB you'll need to ensure the following settings are in your `.env`.
 The only setting that you should **not** change is `MONGO_HOST`.

 | Variable | Description |
 | :--- | :--- |